 Feeling foodie?
 5 scrummy secrets of the Virgin Trains East Coast route

-From a Sunday Times Top 10 restaurant in a Grantham living room to fresh lobster on the dramatic Northumberland coast – there’s plenty of fun for foodies along our route...
+From a Sunday Times Top 10 restaurant in a Grantham living room to fresh lobster on the dramatic Northumberland coast – there’s plenty for foodies along our route...

 The East Coast Main Line travels from Inverness in northern Scotland to London in the south – taking in some of the country’s best-known foodie destinations on its way.

 Catch the tasty train with 5 of our fave restaurants along the route…

 Scandinavia is all the rage – from food and furniture to fashion.
 And there aren’t many better places to try grub cooked in traditional ‘Scandi’ ways.

 By day Norse is a coffee shop, but after dark it is transformed into a cool, laid-back eatery with a unique approach to food.

 Nordic techniques like curing, pickling, fermenting and dehydrating are all at play.
 The menu is made up of small plates, and you eat either a 4 or 8-course meal.

 Interestingly, the price you pay for your meal depends on when you eat – whether it’s a busy Friday night or a quiet Tuesday afternoon, for example.

 The owners say this is a bit like buying an advanced train ticket – where you can get a better-value deal when there’s less demand.